Dec 14, 2010

 WILLIAM DAVID PENNELL: Yes, it was early in the morning.
 It was like ...

-WILLIAM DAVID PENNELL: We was in bed sleeping and my wife heard a lot of crash.
-I actually didn't hear it, but a dog, my one dog, was carrying on.
+WILLIAM DAVID PENNELL: We was in bed sleeping and my wife heard a loud crash.
+I actually didn't hear it, but a dog, my one dog was carrying on.
 So right away, I—I run down there.

 WALTER RUTKOWSKI: Mr. Pennell went outside his house.
 There was a very bad automobile accident.
 A car crashed head-on into a utility pole.

-WILLIAM DAVID PENNELL: Flames were like ripping up the windshield out from under the hood.
+WILLIAM DAVID PENNELL: Flames was, like, ripping up the windshield out from under the hood.

 WALTER RUTKOWSKI: He responded to the scene wearing only sweatpants.